nearform-actions/optic-release-automation-action/README.md

 ![image](https://user-images.githubusercontent.com/2510597/140506212-4938e44d-0662-4dc5-9fb1-c3f59fe075a6.png)

-- Request Npm OTP from Optic
+- When you merge this PR, it will request an Npm OTP from Optic.
+(If you close the PR, nothing will happen)
 - Upon successful retrieval of the OTP, it will publish the package to Npm.
-- Push the new commit to your repo.
 - Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))